Jon Monday: Silicon Valley

 In 1989.
 Monday left Epyx to establish MusicWriter Inc., with music research pioneer Larry Heller.
 During Monday's term as president, the Californian company developed the NoteStation, a point-of-sale kiosk for printing sheet music, in any key, for sale to customers in music stores.
 In addition to printing sheet music, the NoteStation was able to produce MIDI disks containing selected music.
 In 1994, NoteStation kiosks were in 175 stores in the United States, Canada and the United Kingdom.

-Monday was hired as Vice President of PlayNet, working directly with Atari founder Nolan Bushnell, to develop an online jukebox, that was connected to a vast library of songs licensed from the major record companies.
+Monday was hired in 1997 as Vice President of PlayNet, working directly with Atari founder Nolan Bushnell, to develop an online jukebox, that was connected to a vast library of songs licensed from the major record companies.
+The company collapsed in a scandal that ultimately led to Mouli Cohen, the CEO, being prosecuted for fraud and sentenced to over 20 years in federal prison.

-In 1998, Monday was hired by Capcom, a leading video game publisher, to design and implement an entire IT overhaul, including replacing an aging mainframe with a Windows based hardware and enterprise reporting and accounting software.
+In 1998, Monday was hired by Capcom, a leading video game publisher, to design and implement an entire IT overhaul, including replacing an aging mainframe with a Windows-based hardware and enterprise reporting and accounting software.
 After completing the project he was given the assignment to make their arcade division, Nickel City, profitable by shutting down the unprofitable stores, and beefing up the existing ones.
 Eventually, Monday oversaw selling the division piece by piece.
-He was then put in charge of all online business, including developing and implementing the company's first website.
+He was then put in charge of all online business, including developing and implementing the company's first commercial website.